nimakam/universal-identity-site/about-us.md

 ## Our mission

-> **We work to enhance everyone's digital lives through interoperability, privacy, security, and consumer choice.**
+> **We work to enhance everyone's digital lives through inter-operability, privacy, security, and consumer choice.**

 ## Our causes